bullhornfixie/next.js-crash-course-2021/README.md

 - Source code is accessible to search engine crawlers - good for SEO
 - import Head from 'next/head' enables you to create custom titles or meta tags in `<Head>`
 - Need a single parent element such as <> or `<div>` for jsx elements such as `<Head>`

+### Key Learning Points
+- Wrapped pages in Layout component
+- GetStaticProps

+### GetStaticProps
+- Next.js has an advantage over React apps on page pre-rendering
+- This means we generate all the HTML code and data in advanace
+- Is this done automatically?
+- No, we need to narrate Next.js to pre-generate the page during build time
+- Here, getStaticProps comes into the picture

 ### StyleSheets
 - You cannot import global stylesheets into pages/components e.g. `global.css`